Johnsonahs/YSP-Python/README.md

 **5.Possible Datasets to be used (at least 2):**

-UN Dataset for world population centers, Hurricane Best Track Dataset, Statistical Hurricane Intensity Prediction Scheme Environmental Data
+US Census Data for Florida population data over time, Bureau of Labor Statistics data about state productivity, Hurricane Best Track Dataset, Statistical Hurricane Intensity Prediction Scheme Environmental Data

 **6.Any considerations that need to be taken into account:**